 Alliance - Bayboro is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 2,521 people and just one neighborhood, Alliance - Bayboro is the 275th largest community in North Carolina.

-When you are in Alliance - Bayboro, you'll notice that it is more blue-collar than most other communities in America.
-50.00% of Alliance - Bayboro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Alliance - Bayboro is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Alliance - Bayboro who work in sales jobs (12.39%), farm management occupations (11.95%), and healthcare suport services (7.96%).
+Because occupations involving physical labor dominate the local economy, Alliance - Bayboro is generally considered to be a blue-collar town.
+42.77% of the Alliance - Bayboro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Alliance - Bayboro is a town of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Alliance - Bayboro who work in sales jobs (12.57%), farm management occupations (12.14%), and management occupations (10.84%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Alliance - Bayboro has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Alliance - Bayboro has few renters and college students.
 But the biggest reason it is quieter in Alliance - Bayboro than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Alliance - Bayboro may be for you.

-Alliance - Bayboro is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Alliance - Bayboro is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 As is often the case in a small town, Alliance - Bayboro doesn't have a public transportation system that people use for their commute.